dotlang/language/README.md

 **Keywords**:

 1. `import`: Used to import types and bindings from other modules.
-2. `type`: Used to specify a name for a type.
-3. `return`: Used to specify return value of a function.
+2. `return`: Used to specify result of a function.

 **Primitive data types**: `int`, `float`, `char`, `seq`, `func`